IHE/RAD.IMR/input/pagecontent/volume-1.md

 ### XX.4.1 Concepts

+**TODO** Reference the HIMSS-SIIM IMR Technical Consideration Whitepaper when it is published

 #### XX.4.1.?
 Critical Attributes in Radiology Diagnostic Report

-The following table shows a common set of information that usually exist in a radiology report and how they are mapped to FHIR DiagnosticReport resource.
+In radiology reports, there is a common set of values to be included.
+The following table shows a common set of information and how they are mapped to FHIR DiagnosticReport resource.

 Table XX.4.1.?-1: Mapping of Critical Attributes in Radiology Diagnostic Report